Symphonies

 An activity wraps a flow and defines how and when it runs.
 Each activity connects to an Infor application.
 You can configure input and output variables, timeouts, retries, and error handling for each activity.

-On the Symphony canvas, you place and link activities to define the orchestration.
+On the symphony canvas, you place and link activities to define the orchestration.

 States: Execution steps

-Each activity placed on the Symphony canvas is treated as a state.
+Each activity placed on the symphony canvas is treated as a state.
 A state is a point in the execution path.
 States define the orchestration flow through transitions and decision logic.

 States can represent start and end points, activities, decisions, and error handlers.